oniietzschan/bump-3dpd/README.md

 The first two can be handled just by using `col.other`, but "aligning the player with the ground" requires *collision resolution*.

-bump.lua comes with 4 built-in ways to handle collisions: `touch`, `cross`, `slide` & `bounce`.
+bump-3dpd.lua comes with 4 built-in ways to handle collisions: `touch`, `cross`, `slide` & `bounce`.
 You can select which one is used on each collision by returning their name in the `filter` param of `world:move` or `world:check`.
 You can also choose to ignore a collision by returning `nil` or `false`.

 ![touch](img/touch.png)